1847 University of Cambridge Chancellor election: The Contest becomes certain

-The supporters of the Prince Consort at the meeting on Saturday evening were very reluctant to give up, many thinking that the choice of Powis would be a disastrous insult to the Government.
+The supporters of Prince Albert at the meeting on Saturday evening were very reluctant to give up, many thinking that the choice of Powis would be a disastrous insult to the Government.
 The meeting concluded by carrying a resolution to meet again on Monday, although most expected this next meeting would have to wind up the campaign.
 However, late in the evening, James Cartmell (a Fellow of Christ's College) arrived from London bearing a letter from Lord Monteagle to Whewell.
 Monteagle had been working to support the Prince and wrote that " 'R' was sent by mistake.
 The answer is no refusal" and citing three others "best qualified to form an opinion" as agreeing.
 Lord Lansdowne, who possibly drafted the Prince's reply, was certainly one of them, and explained that the Prince had refused his consent to be nominated, but had not said that he would refuse office if his supporters nominated him anyway.
 He was therefore giving his Cambridge supporters a free hand.
 Accordingly when the Committee met on Monday 22 February, they unanimously agreed to nominate the Prince and to distribute a circular in his favour.
 Notwithstanding what he had said on Saturday, Graham did not dissent.
 A Committee was formed at the Union Hotel in London to campaign for the non-resident vote, under the chairmanship of the Marquess of Northampton.

 On learning he had in fact been nominated, the Prince asked former Prime Minister Sir Robert Peel for advice on whether he should insist on withdrawing, or remain indifferent, and whether in the event of his election, he should refuse or accept.
 Peel advised him to let the election take its course and to accept the office, "for of the result of the contest I cannot have a doubt".
 The Prince accepted this advice.